intminds/gps/README.md

 The main goal of this library is to be extendable.
 Almost all algorithms are implemented as strategies and can be replaced (distance calculation, elevation calculation, smoothing filters, etc.)

+## Installation

+`composer require intminds/gps:"dev-master@dev"`

+Stable version is coming soon...

+## Features

+* Parsing tracks (`<trk>` tags) from .gpx file.
+* Support of multiple tracks in one gpx file.
+* Flattening (converting multiple tracks with multiple segments into one track with multiple segments).
+* Support of track titles and segment titles (segment titles - in [GPS Track Editor](http://www.gpstrackeditor.com/) format because there are no segment titles in the [original spec](https://www.topografix.com/gpx.asp)).
+* Start and Finish points for tracks and segments.
+* Bounding rectangle calculation for a track.
+* Distance calculation (1 algorithm provided, you can write your own).
+* Elevation calculation (2 algorithms provided, you can write your own).
+* Support of "processors" which can assign properties to track points (like distance, direction, speed), add and delete points from a track.
+Now implemented:
+  * `DistanceProcessor` assigns a "distance" property to each track point (distance from the start point).
+  * `ThinOutProcessor` removes points which are too close to each other (used to reduce a track size without significant information loss).
+  * `TriangleElevationFilterProcessor` smooths points' altitudes using a triangular window filter.
+  * You can write more processors yourself.
+* 100% test coverage.

+### Not implemented

+* &#10060; Support of .gpx Trails and Waypoints (`<rte>` and `<wpt>` tags).
+* &#10060; Creating .gpx file back from GPXFile, Track, Segment and so on.
+* &#10060; Smoothing of lat/lng.

 ## Basic usage example

 Run `php examples/basic.php`